haxybaxy/search-preview/README.md

 - Quick search for files by name with real-time preview
 - Search within file contents and see matches highlighted
+- Shows open files and workspace files immediately when opened
 - Highlighted line and text matches
 - Preserves focus on the search dialog while previewing files
 - Works like the default quick open but with preview capability